leios/gpu-handbook/src/content/abstractions.md

 #### Final musings on broadcasting for GPU computation

-A few years ago, I had just started working at MIT, and I was excited to see what people were actually using the GPU ecosystem in Julia for.
+When started working at MIT, I was excited to see what people were actually using the GPU ecosystem in Julia for.
-I came across an ocean simulation project with incredibly enthusiastic developers.
+At the time, I came across an ocean simulation project with incredibly enthusiastic developers.
-It was fast and intuitive to use.
-I was shocked when I found out that they had written their entire codebase solely using broadcasting.
+It was fast and intuitive to use, but I was shocked to find out that they had written their entire codebase solely using broadcasting operations and in-built Julia functions.

-And why shouldn't they?
+Upon further reflection, I realized I needed to check my own biases.
 Broadcasting provides a hardware-agnostic method for performing almost any mathematical operation!
-If you are exclusively crunching numbers, then there is almost no better abstraction than writing down the math and adding a few `.`s here and there.
+If a user is exclusively crunching numbers, then there is almost no better abstraction than writing down the math and adding a few `.`s here and there.

-Yet, after a few years, they sought even better performance and eventually rewrote their code using GPU-exclusive functions (kernels), which will be introduced in the following section.
+Even so, after a few years, the ocean team sought even better performance and eventually rewrote their code using GPU-exclusive functions (kernels), which will be introduced in the following section.
 Simply put, broadcasting is an absolutely excellent way to get started with GPU computation in Julia.
 It's an intuitive abstraction and will get you *most* of the performance you need from the GPU.

 But there's a reason this work is called the *GPU **Kernel** Handbook*.
-When you need true flexibility or better performance, there is no better abstraction than writing functions specifically for the GPU.
+When you need true flexibility or performance, there is no better abstraction than writing functions specifically for the GPU.

 ## GPU Functions: Kernels